th2-net/th2-read-file-common-core/README.md

-     * If limit is reached the source reading will be suspended until the next second */ val maxBatchesPerSecond: Int = UNLIMITED_PUBLICATION, )
+     * If limit is reached the source reading will be suspended until the next second */ val maxBatchesPerSecond: Int = UNLIMITED_PUBLICATION, /**
+     * Disables tracking of files' movements.
+     * The reader won't be able to determinate whether the already read file was moved or deleted and a new file with the same name was added a bit later.
+     * But the reading will be a lot faster because the reader does not need to keep tracking updates from file system */ val disableFileMovementTracking: Boolean = false, )
 ```